 Whoosh Ice Creams

-I wonder if English readers will know what a Whoosh ice cream is?
+I wonder if British English readers will know what a Whoosh ice cream is?
 I certainly can’t find out from my Internet research, though I thought it might be an abbreviation of the Whoosh!
 Cecil flavour.
 Apparently that is chocolate ice cream with salted caramel and cashews, but I doubt that’s what’s intended here because when the pigs finally get their whooshes they’re holding a rainbow coloured ice block type of thing.

 (I believe the Whoosh!
 Cecil is American anyway, but even in 1977, English children were very much influenced by American culture.
 We see that in the second scene in fact, where all the brothers and sisters are playing cowboys and Indians.)